Nick-Yin666/helloworld/README.md

 # helloworld
-This is a my first project.I'll use it to study python.
+This is a my first project.I'll use it to study c